 So, all of this is at getkion.com, getK-I-O-N.com.
 If you haven’t been there yet, go.
 It’s actually a fun site to surf around.
 Watch our badass videos of me running through the woods in Colorado, inspiring messages.
 Everything you need is over there, so check it out.
 We’ve got everything categorized in a mind, body, spirit, and we even got skincare and beauty products.
 So, check it out, getkion.com.

 This podcast is also brought to you by the wonderful Organifi Chocolate Gold.
 So, what Organifi did was they combined a bunch of things you would normally get from your golden milk latte at, say, Starbucks but they’ve cleaned it up.
 They’ve made it organic.
 They’ve made it wonderful tasting but they’ve also added superfoods like reishi mushroom and ginger and lemon balm and turkey tail mushroom.
 Basically, the two main things that this is going to help you with is your immune system with the turkey tail and the reishi, and then it puts you to sleep at night.
 Like I like to sip this after dinner as a sipping chocolate and it doesn’t spike your blood sugar, it’s got a lot of coconut in there, and I like to blend it with a little bit of coconut milk or almond milk.
 I feel like I’m droning on now.
 They added black pepper to the turmeric, which increases the medicinal potency of the turmeric over 2,000 times stronger.
 It’s a very impressive supplement.
 I like it.
 I don’t talk about stuff I don’t use on this show.
 I just had a couple last night.
 I made my 10-year-old son a cup because he wasn’t feeling well and I wanted to support his immune system.
 He loved it.
 I even put a little heart-shaped marshmallow on top.
 How do you like that?
 You get 20% off of this stuff.
-You just go to Organifi.
-That’s Organifi with an I, 20% discount code GREENFIELD saves you site-wide on everything.
+You just go to bengreenfieldfitness.com/organifi.
+That’s Bengreenfieldfitness DOT com slash Organifi, 20% discount code will be right there and it saves you site-wide on everything.

 Hey, a quick thing.
 Towards the end of the podcast episode, for some reason, my microphone decided to go to absolute crap and create a bunch of staticky audio whenever I would talk.
 I’m sorry.
 It’s teeth-grittingly painful, but you know what, listen through to the end for these last 10 minutes because you’ll survive, and we do go over some very interesting information in the end.
 One of the things that I say at the end that you may not be able to quite understand because it gets so staticky is the shownotes are at BenGreenfieldFitness.com/joshaxe.
 That’s BenGreenfieldFitness.com/joshaxe.
 And if you have questions or comments or feedback on this episode, just go to BenGreenfieldFitness.com/joshaxe.
 Alright, back to the episode.
 And again, sorry for the static.
 I’m not a rookie.
 I promise.